Skip to content

 2 avocados

-1 lime cut into quarters
+1 lime, cut into quarters

-2 small mangoes (or 1 medium)
+2 small sleeves (or 1 medium sleeve)

 2 tomatoes, seeded and diced

-1 small red onion finely chopped
+1 small red onion, finely chopped

-2 chopped spring onions
+2 chopped scallions

-1/2 cup freshly squeezed lime juice
+1/2 cup of freshly squeezed lemon juice

-1/2 cup coarsely chopped fresh coriander
+1/2 cup coarsely chopped fresh cilantro

 1 jalapeño pepper, diced

-1 tbsp. sesame seeds
+1 tbsp of sesame seeds

 Pink salt